jpalaoro197/motocross-supercross-fantasy-companion/README.md

 8:15am - 9:05am find an example of help queue project with hooks, firebase and authorization and study it.

 9:05am - 9:40am reorganizing project, and deleting files that are irrelevant .

+9:40am - 1:50pm build out project to use json data built in instead of through api.

+1;50 - 2:25pm format results into a table.